 Keyword Array Collections File String Cast Class Console Data Dictionary Enum Exception For If Interface Lambda LINQ List Nothing Number Process Property Regex Select Sort Split StringBuilder Structure Sub Time Windows

-A collection is an object.
-It contains references to other objects.
-In this way VB.NET combines many class instances and values together.
-With collections we construct object models that mirror real-world problems.
+Collections.
+A collection contains reference to other objects.
+We combine many class instances and values together.

-You often need to store many elements in a resizable array.
-You might not even know how many elements are going to be added.
+List.
+We often need to store many elements in a resizable array.
+We might not even know how many elements are going to be added.
 List here is useful.ListSortFindBinarySearchRemove Duplicates